datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
 We've seen how to limit the number of rows returned using TOP.
-Now, we'll learn more advanced filtering, and sorting, using the WHERE and ORDER BY clauses.
+Now, we'll learn more advanced filtering and sorting,  using the WHERE and ORDER BY clauses.

 ---